-I occasionally have a patient inquire about anatomical or tear-drop shape implants, so I wanted to give my opinion and experience with these implants.
+I occasionally have a patient inquire about anatomical or tear-drop shape breast implants, so I wanted to give my opinion and experience with these implants.

 Anatomical implants are flatter on the top and fuller on the bottom.
 Imagine cutting a tear drop from top to bottom in half.
 Each half will look like the tear-drop implant.